Skip to content

 16:00

-This music focuses on tone colour, atmosphere and fleeting moments, distancing itself from a more language-like or descriptive quality.
-It does not aim to depict the sea, but to suggest the experience of being by the sea.
-In this way, it shares affinities with both the symbolism of poetry and the impressionism of painting.
+This music focuses on tone colour, atmosphere and fleeting impressions, distancing itself from rhetorical or descriptive expression.
+It does not aim to depict the sea, but to evoke the sensation of being by the sea.

 The concert lasts 30 minutes.